Lymantria dispar

+L. dispar larvae emerging from egg masses.

-Lymantria dispar, also known as the gypsy moth or the spongy moth, is a species of moth in the family Erebidae native to Europe and Asia.
+Lymantria dispar, also known as the gypsy moth, and in the United States, the spongy moth, is a species of moth in the family Erebidae native to Europe and Asia.
 Lymantria dispar is subdivided into several subspecies, with subspecies such as L. d. dispar and L. d. japonica being clearly identifiable without ambiguity.
 Lymantria dispar has been introduced to several continents and is now additionally found as an invasive species in Africa, North America and South America.
 The polyphagous larvae live on a variety of deciduous and coniferous trees and can cause severe damage in years of mass reproduction.
 Due to these features, Lymantria dispar is listed among the world's 100 worst invasive alien species.

 Etymology

 The etymology of "gypsy moth" is not conclusively known; however, the term is known to have been in use (as 'Gipsey') as early as 1832.

 Moths of the subfamily Lymantriinae are commonly called tussock moths due to the tussock-like tufts of hair on the caterpillars.

 The name Lymantria dispar is composed of two Latin-derived words.
 The generic name Lymantria means 'destroyer'.
 The species epithet dispar means 'to separate' in Latin; it refers to the sexual dimorphism observed in the male and female imagines.

-In July 2021 the Entomological Society of America decided to remove the name "gypsy moth" from its Common Names of Insects and Related Organisms List as "hurtful to the Romani people", since gypsy is considered an ethnic slur by some Romani people.
-In January 2022, the new common name "spongy moth" was proposed, as a translation from the French name "spongieuse" for the species, referring to the sponge-like egg masses laid by L. dispar.
-The name Gypsy is widely embraced by Roma people as a self-referenced demonym in Europe.
-There has been no similar call to change the insect's name in its native area.
+In June 2021 the 17-member governing board of the Entomological Society of America decided to remove the name "gypsy moth" from the Society's Common Names of Insects and Related Organisms List as "hurtful to the Romani people", since gypsy is considered an ethnic slur by some Romani people especially in the United States where the moth is widespread.
+This led the Society to select a replacement name through a consultative process.
+In January 2022, the Society proposed the name spongy moth, in reference to the spongy mass of the egg casing.
+A 16-member governing board voted to approve the new name in March 2022.